gabbersepp/dev.to-posts/blog-posts/net-internals/how-does-profiler-work/how-does-profiler-work.md

 >**[Get the code for this tutorial](https://github.com/gabbersepp/dev.to-posts/tree/master/blog-posts/net-internals/how-does-profiler-work/code/DevToNetProfiler)**

 # Introduction
-In the last article we build a small runnable example.
-Now we use this to analyze a few things.
-To start just use the template we created in the last article.
+In the last article we built a small runnable example.
+To start just use the template we created there.
 If you don't have it yet, visit the article and download the base profiler project.

 {% link https://dev.to/gabbersepp/create-a-net-profiler-with-the-profiling-api-start-of-an-unexpected-journey-198n %}

 >**Attention!** Most of the functions that are used to query information from the profiler return a `HRESULT`.
 You should check if this value is `0` (error) or not.
-For the sake of simplicity I will omit all those checks because they make the code harder to understand.
+For the sake of simplicity I will ommit all those checks because they make the code harder to understand.
 This counts for all following blog posts about this topic.

 # Profiler loading
 As mentioned in the first post, the profiler is loaded along with the application.
 If the profiler is called, it is called by the application's thread.
-If multiple threads are running in your app and every thread triggers events, all those events arrive "at the same time" at your profiler in different threads.
+If multiple threads are running in your app and every thread triggers events, all those events arive "at the same time" at your profiler in different threads.
 So you have to ensure that your profiler is threadsafe.
-We will see this behavior in a later section.

 ## ICorProfilerCallback
 Our profiler must implement that interface.
 Do you remember all those stubs we created?
 That are callbacks called by the CLR on certain events.

 ## ICorProfilerInfo
-While the profiler implements the `ICorProfilerCallback` interface it should request an instance of type `ICorProfilerInfo`.
+The profiler should request an instance of type `ICorProfilerInfo`.
 This object is a bridge between the profiler and the profiled app.
 You can request the function name for a given function id for example.
 We will see some of it's power in the next articles.

 ## Lifecycle
 Well there are two functions that can somehow be identified as `Lifecyclefunctions`.
-+ **Initialize** is called after the CLR has initialized and loaded up the profiler.
++ **Initialize()** is called after the CLR has initialized and loaded up the profiler.
 This is a very important point in time because it is the only place where you can setup the profiler.
-+ **Shutdown** is called when the application gets closed
++ **Shutdown()** is called when the application gets closed

 ## Initialize
 We will focus on **Initialize** because as already said, you must setup your profiler.